-&lt;sup>40 Commission Notice on the definition of relevant market for the purpose of Community competition law, 1997 OJEC C372/5.
-See: https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A31997Y1209%2801%29 services (the Guidelines), market definition is not a mechanical or abstract process but requires the analysis of all available evidence of past market behaviour and an overall understanding of the mechanics of a given sector.
-In particular, a dynamic rather than a static approach is required when carrying out a forward-looking market analysis.
+As noted in the 2018 EC Guidelines on market analysis and the assessment of significant market power under the EU regulatory framework for electronic communications networks and services (the Guidelines),45 market definition is not a mechanical or abstract process, but rather requires the analysis of all available evidence of past market behaviour and an overall understanding of the mechanics of a given sector.
+In particular, a dynamic rather than a static approach is required when carrying out a forward-looking market analysis.46

 The extent to which a product in a given geographical area constitutes a relevant market depends on the existence of competitive constraints on the price-setting behaviour of the service provider(s) concerned.
 There are two main competitive constraints to consider in assessing the behaviour of undertakings in the market: (i) demand-side and (ii) supply-side substitution.
-A third source of competitive constraint on an operator's behaviour is the existence of potential competition, which is however generally not taken into account at the stage of market definition but rather at a later stage of the analysis.
+A third source of competitive constraint on an operator's behaviour is the existence of potential competition, which is, however, generally not taken into account at the stage of market definition, but rather at a later stage of the analysis.47

 In telecommunications markets, it is not uncommon that the incumbent is the only undertaking that is in a position to provide a wholesale service, usually on regulated terms.
-Absent ex ante regulation of SMP operator, it may thus be the case that no merchant market exists, if it is in the best interest of (vertically integrated) suppliers that the relevant wholesale product or service is only available for internal (self-supply) purposes, in view of the provision of retail services.
+Absent ex ante regulation of the SMP operator, it may thus be the case that no merchant market exists, if (vertically integrated) suppliers have incentives to make the relevant wholesale product or service is only available for internal (self-supply) purposes, in view of the provision of retail services.

-In some jurisdictions, the situation described above may apply, in particular if there is no significant supply of physical infrastructure on commercial terms or on the basis of the BCRD.
+In some jurisdictions, the situation described above may apply, in particular if there is no significant supply of physical infrastructure on commercial terms, or on the basis of the BCRD.
 In those instances, and in the event that consumer harm may materialise at the retail level, NRAs may want to construct a notional market, whereby the implicit self-supply of the relevant wholesale input (access to physical infrastructure) by the incumbent to itself would be taken into account.
-Defining hypothetical or notional markets where currently there is only self-supply is not unfamiliar under the Regulatory Framework.
-Market 3a largely did not exist beyond self-supply until the introduction of the local loop unbundling remedies.
+There is some precedent under the current Regulatory Framework for the definition of hypothetical or notional markets where only self-supply is currently possible.
+For example, market 3a largely did not exist beyond self-supply until the introduction of local loop unbundling remedies.